seekinginfiniteloop/PlainLicenses/docs/licenses/public-domain/index.md

 ### [Plain Unlicense][unlicense]

-The Plain Unlicense is currently our only public domain dedication.
+The [Plain Unlicense][unlicense] is currently our only public domain dedication.
 It is a simple, clear dedication that gives away all your rights to a work. **All Plain License content uses the Plain Unlicense unless otherwise noted.** (1)
 { .annotate }

 1. Some licenses we recraft aren't in the public domain and require you give credit to the author, so we cannot release these under the Plain Unlicense.